GFlisch/Arc4u/Guidance/Guidance 2017.1.15-1.md

 >!
 Important
 > The previous code you wrote, didn't contain the MessageScope and you have to update your code in
-> all your facade and interface!
+> all your facade, interface and jobs!